Dogs Leashed

 Start at Elkhart Park, taking the

 Pole Creek Trail towards Seneca Lake.
-The trail travels through the forest for the first 5 miles then opens nearing Hobbs Lake.
+The trail travels through the forest for the first 5 miles then opens up near Hobbs Lake.
 After Little Seneca Lake, take the Highline Trail (left) then the

 Indian Basin Trail (right) towards Island Lakes.
 Titcomb Lakes (approximately 15 miles from the trailhead) can be reached in day if moving quick.
 If not, there are plenty of spots to camp between Seneca and Island Lakes.

 From the head of Titcomb Lakes, Bonney Pass is located around right of Helen's Peak.
-Work your way around the right side of the talus, and crossing over to the foot of Bonney Pass.
-Atop of Bonney Pass, Gannett Peak and the Dinwoody Glacier lies ahead.
-Enjoy the view!
+Work your way around the right side of the talus, crossing over to the foot of Bonney Pass.
+Once atop Bonney Pass, Gannett Peak and the Dinwoody Glacier lie in full view ahead.
+Enjoy the scene!

 Follow the Gannett Peak Trail down to the